-In a report released in 2017 by the Centers for Disease Control and Prevention (CDC), 14 percent of surveyed high school students engaged in binge drinking in the previous month.
-The report also stated that six percent of high school students drove after consuming alcohol, while seventeen percent of teenagers traveled in vehicles with a driver who had been drinking alcohol.
+In a report released in 2017 by the Centers for Disease Control and Prevention (CDC), 14% of surveyed high school students engaged in binge drinking in the previous month.
+The report also stated that 6% of high school students drove after consuming alcohol, while 17% of teenagers traveled in vehicles with a driver who had been drinking alcohol.

-People between the ages of twelve to twenty-one made almost 120,000 emergency room trips in 2013.
+People between the ages of 12 to 21 made almost 120,000 emergency room trips in 2013.
 The reason for these emergency room trips?
 Injuries and other medical conditions connected to alcohol.
-The National Survey on Drug Use and Health said that among respondents twelve to twenty years old, nineteen percent reported that they drank alcohol and twelve percent reported that they engaged in binge drinking in the past month.
+The National Survey on Drug Use and Health said that among respondents 12 to 20 years old, 19% reported that they drank alcohol and 12% reported that they engaged in binge drinking in the past month.

 There are numerous cases of car crashes involving teenagers driving under the influence in just the United States alone.
-Car crashes and vehicular accidents affect many people.
-They affect drivers, passengers, and the family members and friends of the drivers and passengers.
+Car crashes and vehicular accidents affect many people: drivers and passengers as well as the family members and friends of the drivers and passengers.

 Vehicular accidents are the primary cause of death among teenagers.
-Drunk underage drivers cause 25 percent of such crashes.
-Every year, alcohol-associated vehicular accidents kill almost 2,000 people under the age of twenty-one years old.
+Drunk underage drivers cause 25% of such crashes.
+Every year, alcohol-associated vehicular accidents kill almost 2,000 people under the age of 21.